 To prepare the garlic oil drops, you will need to buy virgin olive oil, cheesecloth, a clear jar, a dark-colored storage jar, and, most importantly, organic garlic.
 Here is the preparation process:

 • Cut the garlic into thin slices and place them in a clear jar.
 Depending on the jar’s size, pour an appropriate amount of olive oil over the garlic while leaving some space at the top of the jar.
 Cover the jar with several cheesecloths.

 • Contain the cloth with an elastic band or a string.

 • Deposit the jar in a safe storage space at room temperature for about two weeks.

-• After the two weeks have passed, separate the oil from the garlic by straining the mixture into a dark colored bottle or jar.
+• After the two weeks have passed, separate the garlic’s oil by straining the mixture into a dark-colored bottle or jar.
 Keep the garlic oil in the refrigerator.

-As for the treatment itself, pour ten drops into the dogs’ ear, twice a day until the infection is treated.
+The treatment itself, pour ten drops into the dogs’ ear twice a day until the infection is treated.
 For prevention and hygienic purposes, administer ten drops in each ear once per month.

 Pinpointing an exact cause for the dog’s ear infection is redundant, as many external and internal elements could trigger it.
 However, most of them are common and easily treatable from home.
 But before using the remedies presented in this article, make sure to clean the dog’s ears with a clean cloth drenched in warm water to eliminate any excess debris and dirt.
 Finally, if you are skeptical about some of the remedies or if the dog has a genetic sensibility to a particular ingredient, make sure to consult with an expert.